18F/tts-buy-bug-bounty/solicitation_documents/002_Addendum.md

 ## Provisions Incorporated in Full Text

-### 52.209-7 – Information Regarding Responsibility Matters

-As prescribed in 9.104-7(b), insert the following provision:

-  Information Regarding Responsibility Matters (Jul 2013)

-(a) Definitions.
-As used in this provision—

-“Administrative proceeding” means a non-judicial process that is adjudicatory in nature in order to make a determination of fault or liability (e.g., Securities and Exchange Commission Administrative Proceedings, Civilian Board of Contract Appeals Proceedings, and Armed Services Board of Contract Appeals Proceedings).
-This includes administrative proceeding at the Federal and State level but only in connection with performance of a Federal contract or grant.
-It does not include agency actions such as contract audits, site visits, corrective plans, or inspection of deliverables.

-“Federal contracts and grants with total value greater than $10,000,000” means—

-* (1) The total value of all current, active contracts and grants, including all priced options; and

-* (2) The total value of all current, active orders including all priced options under indefinite-delivery, indefinite-quantity, 8(a), or requirements contracts (including task and delivery and multiple-award Schedules).

-“Principal” means an officer, director, owner, partner, or a person having primary management or supervisory responsibilities within a business entity (e.g., general manager; plant manager; head of a division or business segment; and similar positions).

-(b) The offeror [ ] has [ ] does not have current active Federal contracts and grants with total value greater than $10,000,000.

-(c) If the offeror checked “has” in paragraph (b) of this provision, the offeror represents, by submission of this offer, that the information it has entered in the Federal Awardee Performance and Integrity Information System (FAPIIS) is current, accurate, and complete as of the date of submission of this offer with regard to the following information:

-  (1) Whether the offeror, and/or any of its principals, has or has not, within the last five years, in connection with the award to or performance by the offeror of a Federal contract or grant, been the subject of a proceeding, at the Federal or State level that resulted in any of the following dispositions:

-    (i) In a criminal proceeding, a conviction.

-    (ii) In a civil proceeding, a finding of fault and liability that results in the payment of a monetary fine, penalty, reimbursement, restitution, or damages of $5,000 or more.

-    (iii) In an administrative proceeding, a finding of fault and liability that results in—

-      (A) The payment of a monetary fine or penalty of $5,000 or more; or

-      (B) The payment of a reimbursement, restitution, or damages in excess of $100,000.

-    (iv) In a criminal, civil, or administrative proceeding, a disposition of the matter by consent or compromise with an acknowledgment of fault by the Contractor if the proceeding could have led to any of the outcomes specified in paragraphs (c)(1)(i), (c)(1)(ii), or (c)(1)(iii) of this provision.

-  (2) If the offeror has been involved in the last five years in any of the occurrences listed in (c)(1) of this provision, whether the offeror has provided the requested information with regard to each occurrence.

-(d) The offeror shall post the information in paragraphs (c)(1)(i) through (c)(1)(iv) of this provision in FAPIIS as required through maintaining an active registration in the System for Award Management database via https://www.acquisition.gov (see 52.204-7).

-**(End of Provision)**

 ### 52.203-18 – Prohibition on Contracting with Entities that Require Certain Internal Confidentiality Agreements or Statements--Representation.

 As prescribed in 3.909-3(a), insert the following provision: